fpejril/fpejril/README.md

 ---

 ### 🔧 What I Do
-- 🛠️ Build and scale CI/CD pipelines for microservices
+- 🛠️ Build and scale CI/CD pipelines
 - 🌩️ Automate cloud infrastructure and configuration
 - 🔍 Enhance observability and incident response
 <!--